sofiabsilva/learning-path/README.md

       - [x] Week 11 : Final Project - Groove Radio Chrome Extension
            - I chose to do a chrome extension, learn the rules and design and implement user interfaces, in this case for ["Groove Radio PT"](https://grooveradiopt.com/) my dad's online radio.
            - Here's the [youtube video link](https://youtu.be/2XLHLEMcHtI) where I present it's features.
-           - Working on publishing the extension now.
+           - Currently working on publishing the extension now.

 # Next Steps
+   - Learn React
    - Get Tubbie Arts website live and market it
-   - Learn React
    - Complete Front End Dev certification on Free Code Camp
    - Update protfolio and apply for jobs